phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 But nope.
 Nothing.
 No difference.

-In the end, after a lot of searching, [a post in the Arch Forums](https://bbs.archlinux.org/viewtopic.php?pid=1991801#p1991801) put me on the right track.
+After some searching, [a post in the Arch Forums](https://bbs.archlinux.org/viewtopic.php?pid=1991801#p1991801) put me on the right track.

 In the end, adding this to `/etc/modprobe.d/iwlwifi.conf` fixed it for me: